-Canon G1 X versus Sony A7R III
+Canon G1 X vs Sony A7R III

-The Canon PowerShot G1 X and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in January 2012 and October 2017.
+The Canon PowerShot G1 X and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in January 2012 and October 2017.
 The G1X is a fixed lens compact, while the A7R III is a mirrorless interchangeable lens camera.
 The cameras are based on an 1.5-inch (G1X) and a full frame (A7R III) sensor.
-The Canon has a resolution of 14.2 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 14.2 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably larger (29 percent) than the Canon G1 X. It is noteworthy in this context that the A7R III is splash and dust-proof, while the G1X does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X has a lens built in, whereas the A7R III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7R III and their specifications in the Sony FE Lens Catalog.

 Concerning battery life, the G1X gets 250 shots out of its NB-10L battery, while the A7R III can take 650 images on a single charge of its NP-FZ100 power pack.
 The power pack in the A7R III can be charged via the USB port, which can be very convenient when travelling.